coder-zim/bank_system/README.md

 A simple command-line banking system implemented in Python, allowing users to manage deposits, withdrawals, balance checks, transaction history, interest calculations, and save transaction summaries to a file.
 Features

-     -Deposit Money: Add funds to your account -Withdraw Money: Remove funds if sufficient balance exists -Check Balance: View the current account balance -View Transaction History: Display all transactions (deposits, withdrawals, interest) -Apply Interest: Calculate and add monthly interest based on a user-provided rate -Save and Exit: Save transaction summary to BankStatement.txt and exit the program
+     1-Deposit Money: Add funds to your account 2-Withdraw Money: Remove funds if sufficient balance exists 3-Check Balance: View the current account balance 4-View Transaction History: Display all transactions (deposits, withdrawals, interest) 5-Apply Interest: Calculate and add monthly interest based on a user-provided rate 6-Save and Exit: Save transaction summary to BankStatement.txt and exit the program

 # **Installation**